NEWS 201108 about Raspberry Pi Debian 10 Pixel – 32bit – an Exton Build

 Install Debian PIXEL to a USB stick

 You can use Rufus in Windows.
 Persistence can’t be enabled though.
-You can also use UNetbootin in Windows or Linux.
 The best way to do it is to burn Debian PIXEL to a DVD, start up the system from the DVD and then use Refracta Installer for the installation.
 Choose to install Grub in MBR on /dev/sdb.
 (Normally your USB stick, but check it carefully!)
 I.e. you will get a chance to choose between /dev/sda and /dev/sdb.
 This method will (of course) give you perfect persistence.

 Watch the slideshow below showing the Refracta installation process in Debian PIXEL.